pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Sam-Coupe.md.md

     zcc +sam -lm application.c -create-app

 A .MGT disc image will be created suitable for insertion into an emulator or writing to a physical disc.
 The disc will autoboot and the application will start automatically.

-The process will automatically insert a version of SAMDOS onto the disc, to override it with an alternate DOS file the `-Cz--dosfile option can be used`:
+The process will automatically insert a version of SAMDOS onto the disc, to override it with an alternate DOS file such as MasterDOS/B-DOS the `-Cz--dosfile` option can be used:

     zcc +sam -lm application.c -create-app -Cz--dosfile=/path/to/dosfile